BrianSChase/Lab_Schedule_Builder/README.md

-# To be created: scheduling building application
+# This will be a schedule builder for a medical lab